Who should I use for Design & Fit Out?

 1. You approach design and fit-out companies at the beginning of your project.

-2. After initial meetings(s), they provide budget costs for the entire project, which includes their design fee, and you sign a contract
+2. After initial meetings(s), they provide budget costs for the entire project, which includes their design fee, and you sign a contract.

-3. You develop the concept design with their interior designer
+3. You develop the concept design with their interior designer.

-4. Once agreed, they submit planning / building control drawings (if required)
+4. Once agreed they submit planning / building control drawings (if required)

 5. The design process continues, often overlapping with the construction.

-architectural and design
+architectural and building control

 See example above of drawings for a scheme, a Grade II listed building completed by Select Interiors in Barton Arcade in Manchester